The Fantastic Failing of Words

 Castle digs into the meat of Meno's craft during the interview, getting at the heart of the use of popular culture in his books as well as the treatment of serious topics through prose writing—"one of the few places left where, as an adult, it's permissible to use your imagination."
 Meno goes on to discuss his intention to always challenge himself to not write the same book twice, saying, "It's a goal I have, writing books with very different styles and tones."

 Writers, students, and artists can find a lot of interesting and illuminating insight in the interview.

 Jessie Morrison Finding Success as a Fiction Writing Graduate Student

-This past September, Fiction Writing Department graduate student Jessie Morrison began broadcasting her experience as an MFA student on the Writer's Digest blog titled MFA Confidential.
+This past September, Fiction Writing program graduate student Jessie Morrison began broadcasting her experience as an MFA student on the Writer's Digest blog titled MFA Confidential.
 Two or three times a week, she gives a window into the concerns, aspirations and life of an MFA student, particularly one in Columbia College's unique program.

 "The blog has helped me think about and realize how much my program has done for my writing.
 I feel like, in a sense, it's a way for me to give back to Columbia [College] and to spread the word about the Story Workshop®, which for me personally has been the most effective method of writing instruction I've ever had."

-She has found success across the city as well, reading at Come Home Chicago, a series co-founded by Fiction Writing faculty member Don DeGrazia, and serving as a representative of the department during Creative Nonfiction Week where she read about the auctioning of a family heirloom, the gun that killed John Dillinger.
+She has found success across the city as well, reading at Come Home Chicago, a series co-founded by Fiction Writing faculty member Don DeGrazia, and serving as a representative of the program during Creative Nonfiction Week where she read about the auctioning of a family heirloom, the gun that killed John Dillinger.
 Most recently, the alternative newspaper Chicago Reader chose her story "Carnival at Bray" to appear in their annual Fiction Issue.